l-antonello/passwordgen/README.md

 ## Usage

-The user is prompted to enter the length of their desired password, ranging from 8-128.
+The user is prompted to enter the length of their desired password, ranging from 8-128 characters.
 A series of prompts is then set requesting the confirmation or refusal of the following characters:
 * lowercase
 * uppercase
 * numerical